andreas-kupries/mirror/doc/cli.md

 	list ?repository? ?n?

-		Show a list of known repositories.
-The output is sorted lexicographically by mirror set (names), and urls in the mirror set.
+		Show a (partial) list of known repositories.

+		The known repositories are sorted lexicographically by mirror set (names), and urls in the mirror set.
-	        If specified the listing starts from the specified repository.

-		Without repository the listing starts either from the first repository per the sort order (s.a.), or from the first repository just after the last repository shown by the previous invokation of this command.
+	        The listing starts from the specified repository, or from just after the last repository shown by the previous invokation of this command.
+If the previous invokation showed the last known repository the listing will (re)start with the first known repository.

-		Exception to that: If the last writer to the rolodex (see below) was `accept` then the rolodex is shown instead.

-	        When the listing goes past the last possible repository it is cut short at that repository, and further resets the state to cause the command to start the list at the first repository on the next invokation.

-		Note, this repository reference is separate from the current repository.
-The listing will contain ids which can be used in lieu of urls in all commands taking repository references.

-		These ids are stored in the rolodex for use by the validation, and each invokation of `list` (and `rewind`) will update it.
-If the listing did not show the rolodex itself (see above) then any shorthands from previous invokations of `accept` are overwritten.

-	        If specified the listing is limited to N entries.
-If not specified a default limit is applied.
+		Per invokation at most `limit` repositories are shown, or, if specified `n`.

+		All repositories shown are added to the rolodex, with the bottom-most shown becoming the new top (current).

+		The listing will show the assigned rolodex handles.

 	reset

-		Reset the list state such that the next invokation of `list` wil lstart at the first repository.
+		Reset the list state such that the next invokation of `list` will start at the first repository.

 	rewind

-		Like `list`, going backward through the set of repositories.
+		Like `list`, going backward through the set of repositories instead.

 	limit ?n?

 		Query/change default limit for repository listing.
+		This limit is also the size of the rolodex.
+In other words, when the rolodex hits this limit the oldest entry is removed to keep it at the specified size.

 	submissions